bhisaac/5eFP/5eFP-SRD.md

 **_Group Token_.** A special game token representing all of the PCs within a group.

+**_Coin_ (⛁).** A 5eFP game awards and uses coin (⛁) as its currency, representing wealth, reputation, and experience.

+**_Downtime_.** Downtime is measured in rounds.
+The player with the most coins spends their downtime round first.
+The first downtime round is free, and subsequent rounds of downtime cost ⛁ each.
+A game session ends after all PCs pass on downtime rounds.

 **_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token onto the exploration map in a random location.
 The obscuring map tile under the group token is revealed.
+During a round of downtime, PCs may deploy onto a downtime location on an explored world map tile without determining a random starting location.

 **_Player Character (PC)_.** A character created and played by a player.

-**_Non-Player Character (NPC)_.** A character created and played by the Game Master.
+**_Non-Player Character (NPC)_.** A character created and played by the gamemaster.

 **_Gamemaster (GM)_.** A gamemaster is a player with sufficient proficiency with the game's rules to run games for player characters (PCs).
-The other players in a 5eFP practice play a character within the game while the GM plays everything else.
+The other players in a 5eFP practice play PCs, while the GM plays everything else.

 **_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard any remaining results.